Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Braves

 Lourdes Gurriel Jr. At The Plate

-- He ranks eighth in batting average, 39th in on base percentage, and ninth in slugging among the qualified batters in baseball.
+- He ranks sixth in batting average, 40th in on base percentage, and ninth in slugging among qualifying batters in MLB.

-- Gurriel has reached base via a hit in 39 games this season (of 52 played), and had multiple hits in 15 of those games.
+- Gurriel enters this game on a four-game hitting streak.
+Over the course of his last games, he's hitting .222.

-- Gurriel has had at least one RBI in 42.3% of his games this season (22 of 52), with two or more RBI nine times (17.3%).
-He has also been responsible for three or more of his team's runs in three contests.
+- In 22 games this season (41.5%), Gurriel has picked up an RBI, and in nine of those games (17.0%) he had two or more.
+He has also driven home three or more of his team's runs in three contests.

-- He has scored in 22 of 52 games this season, and more than once 5 times.
+- He has scored in 22 of 53 games this year, and more than once 5 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.